muellerberndt/solfuzz/README.md

 }
 ```

-Obviously the assertion in `verifyPrime()` will hold for all possible inputs?
+Surely the assertion in `verifyPrime()` will hold for all possible inputs?

 ```